This Way In To Music program: About Us

 We essentially show parents and special needs education teachers how they can harness the power of music – and innate traits of mimesis – for comfort, calmness, sustained attention and cognitive transfer in new situations.

-Contact us if you’d like a downloadable catalogue of our products and to be added to our monthly e-newsletters featuring helpful tips for parents, teachers and siblings about using innovative music interaction strategies to help children with disability (diffability) and communication differences.
+Contact us on +61 421 99 55 22 or by email if you’d like a downloadable catalogue of our products and to be added to our monthly e-newsletters featuring helpful tips for parents, teachers and siblings about using innovative music interaction strategies to help children with disability (diffability) and communication differences.

 Please click here for a list of services and TWIM music program products.